AndreRuck/BAna-DS/README.md

 # Info on the current files in the repo: (please add your explanation if you add a file)

+OHIE_features = guide for shiny implementation: an excel document explaining all the variables used in the ohie model

 OHIE_wrangle = the r script containing all data wrangling on the OHIE dataset

 OHIE_wrangled.RDS = the cleaned dataframe.
 This forms the base of our OHIE analysis.